 Specifically, Rocketship believes that an educated person in the 21st Century should possess the academic and life skills listed below.
-Each School seeks to impart these skills by the time that a student has completed the Rocketship program.
+Each Rocketship Education charter school seeks to impart these skills by the time that a student has completed the Rocketship Education program.